Curious about the ZYIA activewear MLM? This post is for you! I recently joined the company and am eager to share what I’ve learned with you.

 There are bigger bonuses and higher commissions the bigger your team is.
 And you can earn commissions on the sales of the reps “under” you.
 If you help your team be successful, you’ll earn more, too.
 The more one person makes, the more the whole company makes.
 Rank advances are where it’s at to make the big bucks.

 That’s part of why there’s a lot of pressure to sell in some MLMs, but it’s there for a reason.
 It helps everyone grow.

 But let’s explore why I don’t think this is necessarily a bad thing.

-Businesses that don’t operate using the multi-level marketing model need to market themselves in other ways.
+Businesses that don’t operate using the multi-level marketing strategy / model need to market themselves in other ways.
 Big corporations (LuLuLemon, for example), in particular, can spend millions of dollars per year on marketing campaigns.
 They also spend millions of dollars per year housing their brick-and-mortar retail stores.

 Rather than pay for the overhead of having a physical store and spending millions in advertising, direct sales companies like the ZYIA activewear MLM hand that over to their independent reps.

 I look at it like this – MLMs benefit everyone because they save millions for the company, but they also give regular people like you and I the chance to run our own businesses and earn money.